 2) National Survey Phase

 The plan for the cohort was to recruit and enroll 1250 women living with HIV in the three study provinces.
-Participants completed a PRA-administered survey at baseline and two years, with a phone call and brief survey at one year to ensure continuity of contact.
-By the end of this first study wave (October 2013 to May 2015), a total of 1425 participants were enrolled.
-A subsequent wave (Wave 2) began in September 2015 and ended in January 2017; participants were re-contacted and completed the PRA-administered survey, which incorporated some additional topics.
+A total of 1422 women living with HIV completed a PRA-administred survey at baseline (October 2013 to May 2015).
+A subsequent wave (Wave 2) began in September 2015 and ended in January 2017; 1252 participants completed the second PRA-administered survey, which incorporated some additional topics.
 CHIWOS is currently in Wave 3 (March 2017 to September 2018).
 This study will yield critical information which will help to fill knowledge gaps about women, HIV, and HIV care, and will enable improvements in the health, care, and wellbeing of women living with HIV in Canada.